Geneva and Zurich: their location in the country and local languages

 In late November and in December, both cities have an amazing holiday atmosphere.
 You can indulge in Christmas shopping and beautiful illumination in Geneva as well as in Zurich.

-If you want to visit Christmas markets, Zurich is our recommendation though.
+If you want to visit Christmas markets, Zurich is my recommendation though.
 The city hosts 3 large Christmas markets, and offers quicker access to Christmas markets in other Swiss cities.
-Our Christmas markets overview explains it all.
+My Christmas markets overview explains it all.

 Winter and snow activities

-However, a larger number of mountain and winter sports resorts can be accessed from Zurich than from Geneva.
-More details are in our winter destination guide.
+I’d prefer Zurich for winter and snow activities too.
+It’s at low altitude and not surrounded by high mountains.
+So don’t expect snow in or near either city.
+But a larger number of mountain and winter sports resorts can be accessed from Zurich than from Geneva.
+More details are in my winter destination guide.